Articles in this section

 How to Prevent Duplicate Email Notifications in Ticket Replies

 Email notifications play a crucial role in ticketing systems by keeping all parties informed about ticket updates.
-However, replying to tickets via email especially when CC’ing others can lead to duplicate notifications.
+However, replying to tickets via email, especially when adding CC, can lead to duplicate notifications.
 This article explains how email notifications work in ticketing systems, highlights potential issues with duplicate alerts, and offers best practices to avoid them.

 Understanding Email Notification Events